-Although there was a third temple built, it was smaller, much like a sub-temple.
-Hence, the future and modern temple should be considered as the fourth temple.
+Although a third temple was built, it was smaller, much like a sub-temple.
+Hence, the future and modern Temple should be considered the fourth Temple.

 Now that Israel is restored as a nation, they plan to rebuild the Temple and bring back Old Testament practices, such as animal sacrifice.